Create meditations without recording during Early Access

 Tips and tricks for getting the most out of Elora Studio.

-When writing a script in Elora, you are writing instructions for her AI-powered voice (TTS, or Text-to-Speech).
+When writing a script in Elora, you are writing instructions for how she should narrate it.
 How you format your text directly impacts the tone, pacing, and clarity of the final audio.

 Here are essential tips for writing a script that will produce the most natural-sounding narration.